Haskell, 10.12. Exercice.

 Last but not least are the methods which execute the operators.
 Interp.pdf (Objet application/pdf) Let's build a compiler (in Haskell): Part 7 - Parser Combinators at AlephNullPlex.
 Tags: < Part 6 Our parser has served us well so far.

 We can successfully parseAndEmit simple mathmatical expressions as well as assignments.
 However the technique used so far, one big parse function, has some serious drawbacks.
 Not least is the fact that it is starting to get too long and complicated.
+In this article we will rewrite out compiler using a technique that has been used in parsers, especially those written in functional languages, for several decades now.
 A simple regex engine in Haskell.
 UPDATE: sorear from #haskell pasted a cool version of this here.

 His version is a Parsec Parser that returns another Parsec Parser!
 How cool is that?
-His version doesn't actually return the matches themselves, just a Bool, but still, it's a clever hack.
 Rediscover the Joy of Coding.
 In the last three articles I covered the overall structure, lexer, and parser of a simple expression evaluator.

 It supports the HTML 5 specification, and can be used to parse either well-formed XML, or unstructured and malformed HTML from the web.
 The library also provides useful functions to extract information from an HTML document, making it ideal for screen-scraping.
-The library provides a basic data type for a list of unstructured tags, a parser to convert HTML into this tag type, and useful functions and combinators for finding and extracting information.
-Related Projects.
 Parsec, a fast combinator parser.
 Daan Leijen University of Utrecht Dept. of Computer Science PO.Box 80.089, 3508 TB Utrecht The Netherlandsdaan@cs.uu.nl, 4 Oct 2001 Introduction Parsec is an industrial strength, monadic parser combinator library for Haskell.

 Parser un format simple en Haskell avec Parsec.